 Preheat the oven to 325°F. Thoroughly spray an 8" or 9" square pan with pan spray.
 Cut a square of parchment to fit in the bottom of the pan, and then spray again.

-Whisk together the cocoa powder and flour, and set aside.
+Whisk together the cocoa powder into the butter mixture and set aside.
+Mixture will be very thick.
+It's fine.

-In your stand mixer bowl or in a metal bowl, whisk the four eggs, espresso powder, granulated sugar, brown sugar, salt, honey, and vanilla over a double boiler of simmering water until the sugar is mostly dissolved and the mixture is about 125°F.
+In your stand mixer bowl or in a metal bowl, whisk the four eggs, espresso powder, granulated sugar, brown sugar, salt, honey, and vanilla over a double boiler of simmering water until the sugar is mostly dissolved and the mixture is about 125-130°F / 52-54°C.

 Place the bowl on the mixer (or use a hand mixer) and whip on high speed until lightened and fluffy and at the ribbon stage, about 7-8 minutes.

-Stop the mixer, add the cocoa powder/flour mixture, and whisk on medium-low speed until most of the dry ingredients are incorporated, about 30 seconds.
+Stop the mixer, flour, and whisk on medium-low speed until most of the dry ingredients are incorporated, about 30 seconds.

 Finish mixing by hand with a spatula, scraping down to the bottom of the bowl to make certain everything is evenly mixed.